-- i) are provided by your plan sponsor and/or a practitioner employed by your plan sponsor, other than as part of an employee assistance plan; - j) are a replacement of lost, missing or stolen items, or items that are damaged due to negligence.
-Replacements are eligible when required due to natural wear, growth or relevant change in your medical condition but only when the equipment/prostheses cannot be adjusted or repaired at a lesser cost and the item is still medically required; - k) are video instructional kits, informational manuals or pamphlets; - I) are for medical or surgical audio and visual treatment; - m) are special or unusual procedures such as, but not limited to, orthoptics, vision training, subnormal vision aids and aniseikonic lenses; - n) are delivery and transportation charges; - o) are for Insulin pumps and supplies (unless otherwise covered under the plan); - p) are for medical examinations, audiometric examinations or hearing aid evaluation tests; - q) are batteries, unless specifically included as an eligible benefit; - r) are a duplicate prosthetic device or appliance; - s) are from any governmental agency which are obtained without cost by compliance with laws or regulations enacted by a federal, provincial, municipal or other governmental body; - t) would normally be paid through any provincial health insurance plan, Workplace Safety and Insurance Board or tribunal, the Assistive Devices Program or any other government agency, or which would have been payable under such a plan had proper application for coverage been made, or had proper and timely claims submission been made; - u) were previously provided or paid for by any governmental body or agency, but which have been modified, suspended or discontinued as a result of changes in provincial health plan legislation or de-listing of any provincial health plan services or supplies; - v) may include but are not limited to, drugs, laboratory services, diagnostic testing or any other service which is provided by and/or administered in any public or private health care clinic or like facility, medical practitioner's office or residence, where the treatment or drug does not meet the accepted standards or is not considered to be effective (either medically or from a cost perspective, based on Health Canada's approved indication for use); - w) are provided by a medical practitioner who has opted out of any provincial health insurance plan and the provincial health insurance plan would have otherwise paid for such eligible service; - x) relates to treatment of injuries arising from a motor vehicle accident: - Note: Payment of benefits for claims relating to automobile accidents for which coverage is available under a motor vehicle liability policy providing no-fault benefits will be considered only if- - i) the service or supplies being claimed is not eligible; or - ii) the financial commitment is complete; - A letter from your automobile insurance carrier will be required; - y) are cognitive or administrative services or other fees charged by a provider of service for services other than those directly relating to the delivery of the service or supply.
+- i) are provided by your plan sponsor and/or a practitioner employed by your plan sponsor, other than as part of an employee assistance plan; - are a replacement of lost, missing or stolen items, or items that are damaged due to negligence.
+Replacements are eligible when required due to natural wear, growth or relevant change in your medical condition but only when the equipment/prostheses cannot be adjusted or repaired at a lesser cost and the item is still medically required; - k) are video instructional kits, informational manuals or pamphlets; - I) are for medical or surgical audio and visual treatment unless specifically identified and included as eligible under the plan; - m) are special or unusual procedures such as, but not limited to, orthoptics, vision training (unless specifically identified and included as eligible under the plan), subnormal vision aids and aniseikonic lenses; - n) are delivery and transportation charges; - o) are for Insulin pumps and supplies (unless specifically identified and included as eligible under the plan); - p) are for medical examinations, audiometric examinations or hearing aid evaluation tests unless specifically identified and included as eligible under the plan; - q) are batteries, unless specifically included as an eligible benefit; - r) are a duplicate prosthetic device or appliance; - s) are from any governmental agency which are obtained without cost by compliance with laws or regulations enacted by a federal, provincial, municipal or other governmental body; - t) would normally be paid through any provincial health insurance plan, Workplace Safety and Insurance Board or tribunal, the Assistive Devices Program or any other government agency, or which would have been payable under such a plan had proper application for coverage been made, or had proper and timely claims submission been made; - were previously provided or paid for by any governmental body or agency, but which have been modified, suspended or discontinued as a result of changes in provincial health plan legislation or de-listing of any provincial health plan services or supplies; - w) may include but are not limited to, drugs, laboratory services, diagnostic testing or any other service which is provided by and/or administered in any public or private health care clinic or like facility, medical practitioner's office or residence, where the treatment or drug does not meet the accepted standards or is not considered to be effective (either medically or from a cost perspective, based on Health Canada's approved indication for use); - w) are provided by a medical practitioner who has opted out of any provincial health insurance plan and the provincial health insurance plan would have otherwise paid for such eligible service; - x) relates to treatment of injuries arising from a motor vehicle accident; Note: Payment of benefits for claims relating to automobile accidents for which coverage is available under a motor vehicle liability policy providing no-fault benefits will be considered only if - i) the service or supplies being claimed is not eligible; or - ii) the financial commitment is complete; - A letter from your automobile insurance carrier will be required; - y) are cognitive or administrative services or other fees charged by a provider of service for services other than those directly relating to the delivery of the service or supply.